trampgeek/moodle-filter_ace_inline/README.md

    Matplotlib graphical output in Python is included in the repo `tests` folder (the file `demoaceinline.xml`).

-10. data-max-output-length.
+12. data-max-output-length.
 The maximum length of an output string (more or less).
    Output greater than this is truncated.
 Default 10,000 characters.

+13. data-dark-theme-mode.
+Selects when to use a dark mode for the Ace editor.
+   Has values 0, 1 or 2 for no, maybe and yes.
+If 1 (maybe) is chosen, the dark theme will be used if the browser's prefers-color-scheme:dark media query returns a match, so this may change with browser, operating system or time of day.
+The default value is set by the administrator setting for the plugin.

 ## HTML-escaping of code within the \<PRE> element